Associate Dean of Health and Professor Physiotherapy Paper Coordinator, PGDip (Musculoskeletal Physiotherapy)

 Doctor of Health Science- Health Systems Analysis

-Viscoelasticity, Osteoarthritis, Soft tissue knee injuries, tendon injuries, cervical spine treatment and management, musculoskeletal injury guidelines, injury prevention and movement screening
+Viscoelasticity, Osteoarthritis, Soft tissue knee injuries, tendon injuries, cervical spine treatment and management, musculoskeletal injury guidelines, injury incidence and prevention, movement screening

 Current Research Projects

-Masters of Health Science (2014) Primary supervisor Duncan Reid.
-Secondary Supervisor Sharon Henry.
-Student Sonya Worth movement screening in Nordic Cross Country Skiers
+Masters of Health Science (2014) Primary Supervisor Duncan Reid, Secondary Supervisor Sharon Henry.
+Student Sonya Worth.
+Topic Nordic skiers’ movement patterns and injury incidence.

 - Newlands, C, Reid, D and Parmar, P. The prevalence, incidence and severity of low back pain among international-level rowers Br J Sports Med 2015;1–6. doi:10.1136/bjsports-2014-093889